horizon-europe-2023-ire/horizon-europe-2023-ire/_posts/2025-16-10-On the Way to Intelligent Robotic Endoscopy.md

 •	Future directions in sensor integration, essential for enhancing robotic situational awareness and responsiveness.

-These advances reflect the team’s dedication to bridging theoretical modeling with tangible medical innovation.
+These advances reflect the team’s dedication to bridging theoretical modeling with tangible MedTech innovation.

 **Looking Ahead**

 The next phase of the IRE project aims to transform these advances into clinically viable technologies.
 Planned initiatives include:

 •	Creating five colon cases for simulation with varying complexity to refine performance across boundary conditions.

 •	Designing a novel Eulerian-on-Lagrangian reduced model to accelerate endoscope–tissue interaction simulations.